curbengh/urlhaus-filter/README.md

 ## Subscribe

-Filter is updated once a day.
+Filter is updated twice a day.

 Import the following URL into uBO to subcribe: